HariTrigger/biwinger_bot/README.md

   * Time for the next round
   * If timer <24 it will show relevant urls for the round
 * Working on advanced statistics and predictions

+## Disclaimer
+This is a fork of this original repo https://github.com/Poppeyye/biwenger_bot